-The field survey estimates the catch and effort from each distinct Roe's abalone stock within the Perth fishery, and estimates are based on average catch (weight and numbers), catch rates (derived from 600 interviews in 2013), and fisher counts conducted by Fisheries Volunteers and research personnel from shoreline vantage points and aerial surveys.
+The field survey estimates the catch and effort from each distinct Roe's abalone stock within the Perth fishery, and estimates are based on average catch (weight and numbers), catch rates (derived from 1,100 interviews in 2014/15), and fisher counts conducted by Fisheries Volunteers and research personnel from shoreline vantage points and aerial surveys.
 This method provides a comprehensive assessment, but is too resource-intensive to be applied routinely outside of the Perth metropolitan area.

-The telephone diary survey estimates the catch of all 3 species on a statewide basis.
-In 2007, around 500 licence holders were randomly selected from the licensing database, with selection stratified by licence type (abalone or umbrellawhich was available at that time) and respondent location (country or Perth metropolitan area).
+The telephone diary survey estimates the catch of all 3 species on a state-wide basis.
+In 2007, around 500 licence holders were randomly selected from the licence database, with selection stratified by licence type (abalone or umbrella-which was available at that time) and respondent location (country or Perth metropolitan area).
 The licence holders were sent a diary to record their fishing activity and were contacted every 3 months by telephone for the duration of the abalone season, or at the end of the season for those only involved in the Perth abalone season.